cgzverduzco/VBA/README.md

 #### Refactored solution

-First we have to add three more array to the solutions.
+First, we have to add three more arrays to the solutions.

 ![alt text](./Resources/ArrayRefactor.png)